fanglingsu/vimb/commands.md

 Shortcuts are a good to use with search engines where the URL is nearly the same but a single parameter is user defined.

-\:shortcut-add *SHORTCUT=URI*
+\:shortcut-add *shortcut=URI*
-: Adds a shortcut with the SHORTCUT and URI template.
+: Adds a shortcut with the *shortcut* and URI template.
 The URI can contain multiple placeholders `$0-$9` that will be filled by the parameters given when the shortcut is called.
 The parameters given when the shortcut is called will be split into as many parameters like the highest used placeholder.